-Membership at Society Hill Synagogue facilitates one’s access to the wide range of services, programs, and communal connections that lift up each of our lives, while also serving to strengthen a community that sustains Jewish life across the generations.
-If you are ready to join or continue as a member, please scroll down to fill out our membership form.
+Membership at Society Hill Synagogue is an experience of profound Jewish community, contributing to the nourishment of one’s mind, body, and soul in myriad ways.
+Membership facilitates one’s access to the wide range of synagogue services, programs, and communal connections that lift up each of our lives, while also serving to strengthen a community that sustains Jewish life across generations.
+If you’re ready to join or continue as a member, please click here to fill out our membership form.

-If you’d like to explore synagogue membership, you can reach out to our Executive Director and/or our Rabbi.
-Further, you are welcome to drop into any Shabbat service — no RSVP required — to experience our services.
+Access to all of these programs and services, detailed below, is a part of Society Hill Synagogue membership.
+To explore synagogue membership, please reach out to Executive Director Sahar Oz and/or Rabbi Nathan Kamesar.
+You’re welcome to drop into any Shabbat service — no RSVP required — to experience our services.
+Welcome to Society Hill Synagogue!

 Membership gives one access to: